-In Depth: Transitions, Part 2: The Swish Pan
+In Depth: The Swish Pan Transition

-By definition a swish pan or whip pan is “a type of pan shot in which the camera moves sideways so quickly that the picture blurs into indistinct streaks.
-It is commonly used as a transition between shots, and can indicate the passage of time and/or a frenetic pace of action.”1 The swish pan is an abrupt effect that is fast paced and brings energy to a sequence.
+By definition, a swish pan or whip pan is “a type of pan shot in which the camera moves sideways so quickly that the picture blurs into indistinct streaks.
+It is commonly used as a transition between shots, and can indicate the passage of time and/or a frenetic pace of action.”1 The swish pan is an abrupt effect that is fast-paced and brings energy to a sequence.

 I’m grouping these transitions together because they’re pretty much the same thing, just from different planes.
 If you’re new to this field, here’s a bit of film terminology to help you break it down.

-Pan: camera moves horizontally, left to right or right to left along the X axis
+Pan: camera moves horizontally, left to right, or right to left along the X-axis

-Tilt: camera moves vertically up and down along the Y axis
+Tilt: camera moves vertically up and down along the Y-axis

-Zoom: camera moves towards or away from an object, such as a close-up shot to a wide shot or a wide shot to a close-up (Z axis).
+Zoom: camera moves towards or away from an object, such as a close-up shot to a wide shot or a wide shot to a close-up (Z-axis).